Budget Proposals 2025/26: Remove a proportion of the litter bins and dog waste bins from the Grounds Maintenance Contract

 Help us balance our budget.

-Consultation status Open - 35 days leftBackground
+Consultation status Open - Final dayBackground

 West Berkshire Council owns and manages many hundreds of hectares of land; from large commons and public parks to small open spaces in residential areas and around 1,000km of urban highway verge.